 Yes.
 I really love that movie.
 It’s just a fine piece of filming.
 I think it will be remembered well.
 Yeah, it’s very rewarding.
 I adore David.
 He’s a young master in a strange way.

-Do you think it’s already starting to get its recognition?
-I don’t think you could look at a top 100 decade list last year without seeing Zodiac on there.
+Don’t you think it’s already starting to get its recognition?
+I don’t think you could look at a top 100 films of the decade list last year without seeing Zodiac on there.

 Yes, yes, yes.
-It was.
+You’re right.
 It was vindicating to see that.
 It didn’t have that kind of cache when it came out.
 You know, we know that’s true.
 A lot of good movies do take their time for people to find them.
-And Fincher put that genre on its head a little bit, and they didn’t like that [Laughs].
+Fincher put that genre on its head a little bit, and they didn’t like that [Laughs].

 When do you think we’ll actually be able to see Margaret?